MrBartusek/stocked-up/README.md

 [![cover](https://i.imgur.com/2xOyilY.png)](https://stockedup.dokurno.dev)

 [**StockedUp**](https://stockedup.dokurno.dev) is a complete Inventory Management System that focuses on managing distributed stock for large organizations.

 ## Quick Start

 If you want to start using StockedUp, I host fully fledged [live demo](https://stockedup.dokurno.dev).
-For simplicity sake, you can also create [a demo account](https://stockedup.dokurno.dev/register/demo) and skip registration process.
+For simplicity sake, you can also create
+[a demo account](https://stockedup.dokurno.dev/register/demo) and skip registration process.

 ## About

-StockedUp is a easy to use interface that allows for managing wast amounts of inventory data for logistical companies.
-The design philosophy is to separate product definitions from actual stock data in warehouses.
-This allow for global changes of product details (such as price, or description) to be reflected across all warehouses.
+StockedUp is a easy to use service that allows for managing wast amounts of inventory data for logistical companies.
+The design philosophy is to separate product definitions from actual stock data.
+This allow for separation between global changes of product details (such as price, or description) and stock values.

 The general ideas used in StockedUp are:

 - **Organization** - You can think of organization as your company.
-It hosts all of the information about it.
 - **Product Definition** - Information about an product.
 It's name, price, description, SKU.
 - **Warehouse** - Representation of physical location where your company stores products.
-Like warehouse, port or a shop.
+Like warehouse or a store.
 - **Inventory** - A product inside a warehouses with quantity and it's location.

 ## Tech Stack